ikluft/LongitudeTZ/src/python/README.md

 To do that, it provides the functions _utcoffset_, _dst_ and _tzname_.
 It inherits the _fromutc_ function from tzinfo.

+If the library is installed from source code from GitHub, use the Python flit command to build and install.
+It can be built with "flit built" and installed with "flit install".

 Online resources
 ----------------